Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

         <!-- Extraction of the record value mapped to the field "value". -->
         <param name="field.value">#{VALUE}</param>
 ```
 However, to enable JSON Patch optimization for the `value` field, a dedicated global configuration of the Lightstreamer server is required.
-Specifically, the following parameters need to be modified in the `lightstreamer_conf.xml` file:
+Specifically, the following parameters need to be modified in the `lightstreamer_conf.xml` file (the complete file is presente in the `scenario3` folder):
 ```xml
 <default_diff_order>jsonpatch</default_diff_order>
 <jsonpatch_min_length>500</jsonpatch_min_length>
 ```
+Instead this is the relevant configuraion for the `ClientSimulator`:
 ```xml
     <param name="protocol">ws://</param>
     <param name="host">localhost</param>